SoftwareAG/webmethods-api-gateway-devops/README.md

  $ gateway_import_export_utils.sh  --export --api_name petstore --apigateway_url http://localhost:5556
 ```

-There is also a build script gateway_build.sh that can be used for developers to validate the changes made to the APIs.
-This creates an single node Docker based API Gateway environment
+## gateway_build.sh
-imports the entire set and of API Projects and then run the tests suites
+The next common scenario for an API developer is to assert the changes made to the APIs does not break their customer scenarios.To enable this a build script gateway_build.sh under /bin can be used.

-against the build machine.
+This gateway_build.sh creates an single node Docker based API Gateway environment using the deployment descriptor under /deployment-descriptors/build/ and will import all the  APIs under the folder /apis and then run all the  tests suites under /tests against the build environment created.

 # Parameters
 | Parameter | Description |